cthors/script-fu-macpatterns/README.md

 # script-fu-scripts
-custom scripts for GNU Image Manipulation Program
+Custom scripts for GNU Image Manipulation Program

 ### layers-to-patterns.scm:
 Saves each layer in the current document to a .pat pattern file for use with the paint can tool, etc.